SYNQ-Technologies/public-docs/docs/radio/intro.md

 We can accommodate additional radio models so long as the model supports some form of external headset jack.
 Get in touch with us at contact@synqtech.com and let us know what radio models you use.

 ## Supported Voice Providers
+SYNQ Radio allows you to select your preferred cloud provider for speech-to-text and text-to-speech services.
 - Azure AI Services
+- Cartesia
 - Deepgram
+- Google Gemini
+- Groq
 - IBM Watsonx

 ## Installation